 “Shane came to me with a job opportunity in hand and knew that he would need tools for the job.
 However, Shane did not fully have the job yet.”
 Kiara said.
 “After about 2 weeks of speaking with the owner and the owner’s father they finally gave me an answer and the answer was yes, they would hire Shane.
 I was so excited!”

-With the help of HVAF, Baker has been able to prove himself at his job, already receiving a promotion and a raise in just a couple of months but more importantly he has been able to build a trust with his employers.
+With the help of HVAF, Shane has been able to prove himself at his job, already receiving a promotion and a raise in just a couple of months but more importantly he has been able to build a trust with his employers.

 “(Kiara) was helpful and great.
 She kept picking me back up…” Shane said.
 “It was a big blessing to help me get back on my feet again.”

-Baker has goals that working at this job will allow him to achieve like finding his own place.
+Shane has goals that working at this job will allow him to achieve like finding his own place.

 “Shane is a dedicated and reliable person.”
 Kiara said.
 “Everything that he said he wanted to do he accomplished.”